saltict/availproject.github.io/docs/node/node-types.md

 ---
 id: node-types
-title: Types of Nodes in the Avail Network
+title: What are the Types of Nodes in the Avail Network?
 sidebar_label: Types of Nodes
 sidebar_position: 1
 description: Understand the various types of nodes in the Avail network and their unique functionalities.